v8/v8.dev/src/docs/feature-launch-process.md

 - All existing proposal spec tests pass.
 Missing spec tests should be added before entering staging.

 Note that the *phase/stage* of the *spec feature* in the standardization process does not matter for staging the *feature* in V8.
 The proposal should, however, be mostly stable.

-## How to stage a feature

-To inform the Chrome Security team of the new state, move the tracking issue to the "V8 Feature staged" hotlist.
-This signals that the *feature* has reached some level of external scrutiny.
-To link the *feature* to the command line flag, make sure that the corresponding field in the issue is set correctly.

-### Staging a JavaScript or V8 feature

-After at least two weeks of fuzzer coverage in pre-staging, we can stage the *feature* to open it to the VRP, encouraging external bug reporting.

-- Switch the flag definition from `DEFINE_EXPERIMENTAL_FEATURE` to `DEFINE_BOOL` with a `false` default.
-- In [`src/flags/flag-definitions.h`](https://cs.chromium.org/chromium/src/v8/src/flags/flag-definitions.h), move the feature flag implication from the `experimental_fuzzing` to `future` (pure performance optimizations) or to `wasm_staging` (other changes).
-Either implication will continue fuzzing coverage, but an implication from `future` will also enable it for benchmarking which might or might not be desired.

-### Staging a WebAssembly feature

-After at least two weeks of fuzzer coverage in pre-staging, we can stage the *feature* to open it to the VRP, encouraging external bug reporting.

-- In [`src/wasm/wasm-feature-flags.h`](https://cs.chromium.org/chromium/src/v8/src/wasm/wasm-feature-flags.h), move the feature flag from the `FOREACH_WASM_PRE_STAGING_FEATURE_FLAG` macro list to the `FOREACH_WASM_STAGING_FEATURE_FLAG` macro list.

 # V8 launch review { #v8-launch-review }